Frequently Asked Questions

 How do I know what message is sent when I add flags/high fives/referrals/to-do?

-We are working to create and display a message template library to make it easy for you to see what messages are sent with each alert/tracking item.
-Each template has some standardized text along with a place for your own comments to display.
-Copies of the message are also kept in The Hive message center for the student and sent to their CSB/SJU email account.
-Your e-mail will also be provided to the student so that they may directly reply to you.
+Review the information found on the Alert Rules page, this includes the workflows for each alert and the message template for each alert.
+It should be easy for you to see what messages are sent with each alert/tracking item.
+Each template has some standardized text followed by "Message from Your Instructor: where the faculty members comments to display.
+An alert message is sent to the student at their CSB/SJU email account and copies of the message are also kept in students message center in The HIVE.
+The instructors e-mail will also be provided to the student so that they may directly reply to their instructor.

 All information in The Hive is considered part of the student record and can be requested by the student through FERPA.
 Each note, appointment type, flag, referral, high five, to do will show you with whom it is directly shared.
 It is a good practice to consider all notes and tracking items shared.
 Please be prescriptive with your notes and comments for students/staff.